ShinobiCCTV/Shinobi/plugins/openalpr/README.md

 Here is a sample of a Host configuration for the plugin.
  - `plug` is the name of the plugin corresponding in the main configuration file.
  - `https` choose if you want to use SSL or not.
 Default is `false`.
- - `localhost` can be changed to the IP address of where the plugin is running.
-Default is `localhost`.
- - `port` can be any available port number. **Don't make this the same port number as Shinobi.** Default is `8082`.
+ - `hostPort` can be any available port number. **Don't make this the same port number as Shinobi.** Default is `8082`.
- - `type` tells the main application what kind of plugin it is.
+ - `type` tells the main application (Shinobi) what kind of plugin it is.
 In this case it is a detector.

 ```
 {
   "plug":"OpenALPR",
-  "port":8082,
+  "hostPort":8082,
   "key":"SomeOpenALPRkeySoPeopleDontMessWithYourShinobi",
   "mode":"host",
   "type":"detector"